sangyup-lee/sangyup-lee.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Life, Journey, Family, and Data Science
 ---

+My name is Sang Yup Lee.
+I spend most of time doing research, studying, teaching, and with/for my family.

-My name is Inigo Montoya.
-I have the following qualities:
+I am interested in the following anlytical methods:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- Econometrics
+- Text analysis
+- Network analysis
+-
+My research interests include:
+- Data s

 What else do you need?